aws/aws-advanced-jdbc-wrapper/examples/HibernateExample/README.md

 - Reuse and reconfigure the original connection (e.g: reconfigure session state to be the same as the original connection).
 - Restart the transaction and repeat all queries which were executed during the transaction before the connection failed.
-- Repeat that query which was executed when the connection failed and continue work as desired.
+- Repeat the query that was executed when the connection failed, and continue work as desired.